Home Blog What is a Contingency?

 Key Terms for Contingency

-• Disaster Recovery: The process of restoring and recovering critical systems, data, and infrastructure following a major disaster or disruption.
+• Disaster Recovery: It is a process of restoring or recovering all the critical systems, data, and facilities in the event of a disaster or major disruption.

-• Business Impact Analysis: The evaluation of the potential consequences and impacts of disruptions on critical business processes and functions.
+• Business Impact Analysis: This is a process for analyzing potential effects and impacts that result from disruptions to critical business processes or functions.

 Final Thoughts on Contingency